eduwallet/veramo-agent/README.md

 Then install the `node_modules` through the container:
 `docker run --rm -v ./:/app --entrypoint yarn eduwalletagent install`

-Make sure to install the configurations in the `/conf` directory.
+Make sure to install the environment file `.env` and  configurations in the `/conf` directory.
 And then finally run the container:
 `docker run --rm -v ./:/app eduwalletagent`

 ### Docker Compose